Add an index column

 The Index column command adds a new column to the table with explicit position values, and is usually created to support other transformation patterns.

-By default, the starting index will start from the value 0 and have an increment of 1 per row.
+By default, the starting index starts from the value 0 and has an increment of 1 per row.

 You can also configure the behavior of this step by selecting the Custom option and configuring two parameters: